 “The point at which they started to really sell more shoes was when they turned their brand into a service that could help you track your running, compete with your friends, and just feel healthier,” he says.
 “For Nike, it isn’t just about selling shoes anymore; it’s about delivering on a brand promise in a way that’s more meaningful.”

-Why do customer-centric businesses need a single view of their customer?
+Why customer-centric businesses need a single view of their customer

 To be truly customer-centric, personalization alone isn’t enough.
 Providing customers with a connected experience across your entire organization is vital.